wrex/rexs.tools/src/routes/blog/sashigane-7/+page.md

 **This is important!**

-It's not as obvious as it seems, either.
+This is not as obvious as it seems.
+It seems easy if you simply read and look at the diagrams.
+But doing it in practice requires, well, _practice._

 Notice that in the original diagram, the run, or _ko_, was 10.
-But in the last diagram, we use the _ko_ dimension to strike the hypotenuse, and the _kou_ is no longer a vertical rise.
-This can seem confusing at first, but just remember the slopes remain the same, but the lengths differ.
+But we used the _ko_ dimension on the long arm to strike the angle.
+Also, the _kou_ is **no longer a _vertical_ line**, it's now the same length, but tilted off vertical.

+This is inevitably confusing at first.
+Just remember that the slopes remain the same, but the lengths differ.
+Also remember that the _sashigane_ will always describe _two_ slopes, the _hirakoubai_ that's less than 45° and the _kaeshikoubai_ that's greater.

 ### The _chuukou_